halloteam-flx/ESP32-C3-Connect-Control-BasisModule/README.md

 ESP-IDF provides two different secure boot schemes for different revisions of ESP32.
 Secure boot v1 is for our ESP32C3 chip Secure boot and flash encryption are not reversible.
-Therefore, only apply them to production devices. https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v1.html [Developing IoT Projects with ESP32]
+Therefore, only apply them to production devices. https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v1.html [book Developing IoT Projects with ESP32]

 ## Updating OTA
 One security best practice is that we need to set a mechanism to update firmware of devices in the field.
 If we find a vulnerability after installation, calling all devices back would be quite costly.
-Instead, the devices can check an online server to see whether there is new firmware or not and then download and activate any updates.
-[Developing IoT Projects with ESP32]
+Instead, the devices can check an online server to see whether there is new firmware or not and then download and activate any updates. [book Developing IoT Projects with ESP32]

 ### most frequently used commands ESP-IDF:
 ```